oracle-livelabs/oci/oci-apm-helidon/3-monitor-traces/monitor-traces.md

 * Modify the pom.xml file in the Helidon application
 * Modify application.yaml file
-*	Modify Main.java file
 * Rebuild application with APM Tracer configurations
 * View traces in the APM Trace Explorer

 ### Prerequisites